Skip to main content

 You will need to fill out a BYU Background Check before volunteering.
 Honor Code standing will also be checked.

-Step 3: Please complete this mandatory 25-minute Minor Protection Training before you begin working with this program.
+Please complete this mandatory 25-minute Minor Protection Training before you begin working with this program.
+If you are not a student employee, then email your NetID to yserve@byu.edu to request access to the training.

 After you complete this training and contact one of the directors, you will be invited to attend an additional training meeting before beginning your service.
 If you have questions, contact the program directors by phone or by email at impact@byu.edu.